mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 ## Unauthorized Authentication

-Finally, I'll get to the flaw: nearly any service that uses email addresses as identification and communication mechanisms is *also* using them as an authentication mechanism.
-Knowing the correct password, I can log into these services using any associated email address as an identifier.
-Not knowing the correct password, I can send a password reset token to any associated email address, where anyone who can read the email (and presumably delete it) can then change my password.
+Finally, the flaw: nearly any service that uses email addresses as an identification mechanism is *also* using them as an authentication mechanism.

+If I associate several email addresses with an account, I could use any of those email addresses to reset the password for that account -- and typically the service only sends the password reset email to the supplied email address.
+A rogue administrator could send a password reset to my project-specific email address, get the necessary link, change my password on the service, delete the email, and I'd never know.

-Every service that offers multi-factor authentication, at least, prevents the attacker/rogue administrator from at least logging in, but every service will authorize the password change and then disable all other open sessions for the account.
+If the service offers multi-factor authentication and I'm using it, the rogue administrator is at least denied login access, but the password change is still allowed and the service disables any open sessions.

-It would be easy to again assume that, who cares, the rogue administrator is only getting access to company resources, even if they are impersonating me.
-Except that for all of these services that I do have multiple email addresses listed on, I also have things related to other contexts in which I work.
-I'm fairly certain the administrator for Project A wouldn't like the administrator for Project B getting access to their private information through my account.
+For the services that don't offer multi-factor authentication, a rogue administrator could then take over my account, remove other email addresses from it, and gain access to information from and about other contexts in which I work.
+I'm fairly certain that the company behind Project A wouldn't like the administrator for the company from Project B gaining access to their private content.

 In theory, protecting yourself is easy: just don't add email addresses to your accounts unless you can trust the mail administrator.
-Unless of course, your project's security requirements dictate that all project-related email go to the project-specific address.
+Unless of course, your project's security policies dictate that all project-related email go to the project-specific address.

-## One User, One Email
+## Convenience Trade-offs and Self-Protection

 Many services only allow a single email address per person[^email-table], however this doesn't reflect an economy where people operate in multiple